Mission: Impossible – Ghost Protocol (soundtrack)

 Mission: Impossible – Ghost Protocol (Music from the Motion Picture) is the score album to the 2011 film Mission: Impossible – Ghost Protocol.
-The fourth installment in the Mission: Impossible film series, starring Tom Cruise, the film is directed by Brad Bird (in his live-action debut) and featured musical score composed by Michael Giacchino, who scored for Mission: Impossible III (2006), and also for Bird's previous animated films, The Incredibles (2004) and Ratatouille (2007).
+The fourth installment in the Mission: Impossible film series, starring Tom Cruise, and the sequel to Mission: Impossible III (2006), the film is directed by Brad Bird (in his live-action debut) and featured musical score composed by Michael Giacchino, who scored for Mission: Impossible III (2006), and also for Bird's previous animated films, The Incredibles (2004) and Ratatouille (2007), conducted by Tim Simonec and performed by the Hollywood Studio Symphony.
 Varèse Sarabande released the soundtrack on December 13, 2011.

 Development

 Ghost Protocol's soundtrack has a Russian-influence, in tune to the film's setting.
 The scoring process was delayed, due to Giacchino's commitments on scoring Cars 2 and Super 8.
-The recording of the score on August 2011 at the Newman Scoring Stage in 20th Century Fox Studios at Los Angeles, California, and was completed early-December.
+The recording of the score in August 2011 at the Newman Scoring Stage in 20th Century Fox Studios at Los Angeles, California, and was completed early-December.

 As in previous installments, the score incorporates Lalo Schifrin's themes from the original television series.
 Explaining the stylistic influence generated by Schifrin's history with the franchise, Giacchino said "Lalo is an amazing jazz writer.
 You know you can't write a straight-up jazz score for a film like this but you can certainly hint at it here and there".
 He used a 6/8 – 2/4 rhythmic pattern of the theme, instead of a 5/4 rhythmic pattern, which Giacchino added that, traditionally in that tune, the lower strings are first played using the "Bom, Bom, Bom-Bom" theme followed by upper strings and woodwinds.
 But, he did not use strings for that melody, and instead give energy on the melodic tunes, playing "Bop-pa-pa, Bop-pa-pa...".
 The tune was played using an electric guitar and limited the strings in the lower level, with a slower version of the main melody being overlapped by a jazz theme in the upper layer.

 He then described the idea, to Bird who called it as "astonishing" and gave creative freedom to work on that tune.
 He wanted to make the theme as "modern and hip and energetic and oppressive as you possibly can and that will just keep the audience busy".